 Refrigerant lines are shown in purple.
-There are refrigerant lines that run the length of the vehicle between, under, and outside the chassis frame rails.
+There are refrigerant lines that run from the front of the vehicle to behind the front axle.
 Refrigerant lines are a combination of black flexable hose lines and welded metal lines.
 Do not compromise the refrigerant lines with rescue tools.
 R134a is used in the refrigerant system.

-6. In case of fire
+In case of fire